 Non-filing of information and documents by LLP lead to the following consequences:

 - Due to default in filing of various forms by LLPs, records available with Registrar were not updated and therefore, also not available for inspection to stakeholders.

 - Designated partners of defaulting LLPs were liable for criminal prosecution and LLP could not be closed till all compliances were completed.

 - Financial burden was accumulating on LLPs due to additional fee accumulating for each defaulting day.

-Considering all such issues and with an objective of promoting ease of doing business, Ministry of Corporate affairs (“MCA”), in exercise of power given u/s 460 of the Companies Act, 2013, introduced LLP Settlement Scheme 2020.
-Wherein, one time condonation has been allowed to defaulting LLPs and now they are allowed to file pending forms with reduced additional fee.
+Considering all such issues and with an objective of promoting ease of doing business, the Ministry of Corporate Affairs (“MCA”), in the exercise of the power given u/s 460 of the Companies Act, 2013, introduced LLP Settlement Scheme 2020.
+Wherein, one-time condonation has been allowed to defaulting LLPs and now they are allowed to file pending forms with a reduced additional fee.